CodingItWrong/user-modifiable-software/hypercard/properties.md

 ## High-Level Language
-When you do get to scripting, the programming language in HyperCard functions at a much higher level than contemporary languages:
+When you do get to scripting, the programming language you use is called HyperTalk.
+This language functions at a much higher level than its contemporaries:

 > One of the big differences between this programming language and things like Pascal or C is that the concepts here are much, much higher level.
 You're dealing with the logical entities that you're interacting with, rather than- well, like, Pascal doesn't even know what a rectangle is.
 The object level at most programming languages is too general to be useful for a specific environment.

 (BAPH 42:36)

-One of the motivations for this high level was in service of an easy learning path:
+One of the motivations for the high level of HyperTalk was to make the learning path for users easier:

 > The primary requirement of the HyperTalk language was that it be readable by somebody that can look and see what was going on: 'oh on mouseup go to next card'.
 Somebody could see that, and maybe modify it a little bit.